lhsazevedo/alive-and-transported-subs/README.md

 # Alive and Transported Subtitles

-This repository aims to subtitle TobyMac's Alive and Transported concert.
+This repository aims to subtitle and localize TobyMac's Alive and Transported concert.

 ## Contributing
 Feel free to fork this repository and work on new subtitle files in your own fork.